MINA.

 CPT · Continued Pre-Training

-On top of a 70B-parameter open-weight base model, we applied continued pre-training instead of instruction fine-tuning.
+On top of an open-weight base model, we applied continued pre-training instead of instruction fine-tuning.
 The model internalized the Turkish clinical language as its "native tongue" through continued pre-training on Turkish medical terminology, clinical guidelines and real-world clinical records.
-Trained on H100 GPU infrastructure.
+Trained on high-performance GPU infrastructure.

 LoRA · Specialty Adapters